 As you can see from the above calculations, the Social Security Administration tries, as much as possible, to control for inflation when calculating your Social Security benefit.
 And the administration continues to try to control for inflation through Cost-of-Living Adjustments (COLA) each year.

-In 2017, for instance, Social Security benefits went up by 0.3 percent.
+In 2021, for instance, Social Security benefits will go up by 1.3 percent.
 Each year, the COLA is different because it’s based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) from the third quarter of the previous year.

 So by tying Social Security benefits to the CPI-W, the SSA seeks to ensure that your benefit check has roughly the same buying power now as it did five years ago or that it will have in 15 years.